Research Interests: representational art, observational art, visual arts, painting, human condition, figurative art, human figure, realism

 Subsequently, as the Artist-in-Residence at the Rose-Hulman Institute of Technology, he explored the idea of spaces, man-made structures and their juxtaposition with the environment, deeply influenced by Edward Hopper’s subjects that often evoked isolation and self-reflection even with the absence of a human figure in the paintings.
 His series of paintings focussing on cityscape and landscape was a direct result of this research.
 These were painted directly from observation over multiple sessions and multiple visits to places of interest, essentially capturing a 'span' of time rather than an 'instant'.
 Most recently, the lockdown induced by the global pandemic resulted in a series of small paintings focussing on mundane, everyday objects that one finds in their immediate surroundings.

-His future research will include exploring 'realism' in the contemporary setting, and finding its niche in current India while embracing its ethos and unravelling its multicultural aspects, and also simultaneously drawing parallels between Indian art and artists who have worked extensively in the traditional approach of representational painting, and Western artists.
-Working with different mediums, consciously seeking a delicate balance between contextual underscores and painterly aspects, he continues to make art as a form of inquiry that is directed inward as much it is outward, making a humble effort to find an answer to the age-old question — what is art?
+Most recently, he is exploring traditional representational painting in the contemporary setting, and finding its niche in current India while embracing its ethos and unravelling its multicultural aspects.
+His work is largely derived from his experiences and observation of people, places, and sometimes commonplace objects, not necessarily following a quintessential theme.
+He continues to make art as a form of inquiry that is directed inward as much it is outward, making a humble effort to find an answer to the age-old question — what is art?